knewplay/multitasking/index.md

 All you have to know is that ... [explain what they have to know to move on to the next section].
 Discuss how the CPU follows instructions one step at a time in a linear manner.

-### Title needed (Introducing Time-Sharing?)

-- Explain that a CPU can only execute one instruction at a time, but it can rapidly switch between tasks.
-- The CPU divides its attention across multiple tasks so quickly that it seems like they're happening simultaneously.
+### The Single-Core CPU Computer

+If you go shopping for a computer today, you will certainly come across terms such as "dual core", ... .

+But when computers were first invented, ...

+So imagine a flip-phone from the 1980s where you could play a game like snake.

+- Don't forget to mention "instructions" because its still under that category in the text.

+Start with history.
+At first, what kind of devices.
+Talk about evolution of CPU.
+It started with single core. then how did it evolve? could we used to be able to have two applications open at once?
+On the smartphone, could you text someone, and have music playing?
+What if texting someone, and receive a phone call. how does that work?

+Single CPU system could still be beneficial for certain programs because there might be times where part of your program is waiting for a network input so then can have another thread of execution and not be stuck.

+Interrupt could be used in single-core system?
+How does it work under the hood?
 Let’s take an everyday example: imagine you're watching a video on YouTube.
 The video is being processed by the CPU, which is fetching and executing instructions to play the video smoothly.
 But then, you press a key—maybe Ctrl + W, which closes the browser window.
 In this case, the CPU must pause what it's doing with the video and switch to handling your keyboard input.
 It fetches and executes the new instructions associated with closing the window.
 The CPU makes these decisions very quickly, switching between tasks in a way that appears seamless to you.

+Let me give some scenarios:

+- You are using Microsoft Word, and you are ready to print the file.
+You click on the print button, and your computer is frozen, waiting for thge computer to reach the printer (wirelessly, through wifi(?)).
+The computer is solely focused on that
+- You are using Microsoft Word, and Google Chrome, and Google Chrome crashes.
+The OS is using all of its resources to figure out what happened, and you cannot use Microsoft Word in the meantime.
+- You are playing a game on your smartphone, but receive a call.
+To answer the call, you must close the game.
+The OS must focus on one thing.

 ### The Role of the Operating System